-Acemoglu, Autor, Dorn, Hanson and Price (2015) provide a complementary analysis that extends the data forward in time to cover the period 1991 to 2011.
-Consistent with the logic of equation (2), they estimate the following model for the impact of shifts in trade exposure on manufacturing employment:
+Acemoglu, Autor, Dorn, Hanson and Price (2016) provide a complementary analysis to Bernard, Jensen, and Schott (2006) that moves the focus to the industry level and extends the data forward in time to cover the period 1991 to 2011.32 Consistent with the logic of equation (2), they estimate the following model for the impact of shifts in trade exposure on manufacturing employment:

-$$\Delta L{j\tau} = \alpha{\tau} + \beta_1 \Delta I P{j\tau} + \gamma X{j0} + e{j\tau}.$$ (4)
+$$\Delta L{j\tau} = \alpha{\tau} + \beta_1 \Delta I P{j\tau} + \gamma X{j0} + e{j\tau}. \tag{4}$$

-Here, $\Delta L{j\tau}$ is 100 times the annual log change in employment in industry j over subperiod $\tau$ ; $\Delta IP{j\tau}$ is 100 times the annual change in import penetration from China in U.S. manufacturing industry jover subperiod $\tau$ ; $X{j0}$ is a set of industry-specific start of period controls (suppressed initially); $\alpha{\tau}$ is a period-specific constant; and $e{j\tau}$ is an error term.
-Table 2, reproduced from their results, shows that the employment-weighted mean industry saw Chinese import exposure rise by 0.5 percentage points per year between 1991 and 2011, with more rapid penetration during 1999 through 2007 during China's WTO accession-than from 1991 through 1999.
-Growth from 2007 to 2011 indicates a marked slowdown in import expansion following the onset of the global financial crisis, which halted trade growth worldwide (Levchenko, Lewis, and Tesar, 2010).
-Table 2 also shows that the decline in U.S. manufacturing employment accelerated over time: the average industry contracted by 0.3 log points per year between 1991 and 1999 and by 3.6 log points per year between 1999 and 2007 and by 5.7 log points per year in the Great Recession period of 2007 to 2011.
+Here, $\Delta L{j\tau}$ is 100 times the annual log change in employment in industry j over subperiod τ ; $\Delta IP{j\tau}$ is 100 times the annual change in import penetration from China in U.S. manufacturing industry j over subperiod τ ; β_1 is the estimated effect of exposure to import competition on industry employment; X{j0} is a set of industry-specific start of period controls (suppressed initially); α{τ} is a period-specific constant; and $e{j\tau}$ is an error term.33 Table 2, reproduced from their results, shows that the employment-weighted mean industry saw Chinese import exposure rise by 0.5 percentage points per year between 1991 and 2011, with more rapid penetration in the period of 1999 through 2007-during China's WTO accession-than from 1991 through 1999.34 Growth from 2007 to 2011 indicates a marked slowdown in import expansion following the onset of the global financial crisis, which halted trade growth worldwide (Levchenko, Lewis, and Tesar, 2010).
+Table 2 also shows that the decline in U.S. manufacturing employment accelerated over time: the average industry contracted by 0.3 log points per year between 1991 and 1999 and by 3.6 log points per year between 1999 and 2007 and by 5.7 log points per year in the Great Recession period of 2007 to 2011.35